taylormusolf/taylormusolf/README.md

 ### Hi there, I'm Taylor! 👋

-- 💻 I'm a full-stack application developer!
+- 💻 I'm a software engineer!
 - 💡 I am proficient in React-Redux and Ruby on Rails
 - ❤️ I am proud of my Kickstarter clone, [KickBacker][kickbacker]
 - ✍ You can find my portfolio site [here][portfolio]